ikuhamada/state-hands-on/CMD/CMD41/Beginner/index.rst

 to save the trajectory in the XYZ format.

 Use XCrySDen, VMD, or other your favorite visualization software to visualize it (VESTA cannot be used for movies).
+:doc:`Here <openmxviewer>` is an example how to use a web-based tool to visualize the molecular dynamics.

 .. note::
   Generally, long time molecular dynamics simulation is required to obtain reliable statistical ensemble/average, which cannot be possible within the given hours.
 In STATE, use ``CPUMAX`` to dump the latest geometry and wave functions before the time limit, and restart by using the ``RESTART`` keyword.
 It is also possible to terminate the job by writing a positive number in the ``nfstop.data``.